vrnetlab/vrnetlab/README.md

 Run your favourite virtual routers in docker for convenient labbing, development and testing.

-vrnetlab been developed for the TeraStream project at Deutsche Telekom to automate CI test related to network provisioning.
+vrnetlab is being developed for the TeraStream project at Deutsche Telekom as part of an automated CI environment for testing our network provisioning system.

 It supports: